Third Culture Kids

 A person of any age or nationality who has lived a significant part of his/her developmental years in one or more countries outside his/her passport country because of a parent's occupation.
 Children raised as global nomads can be the offspring of diplomatic, international business, government agency, international agency, missionary, or military personnel, or indeed of people living internationally mobile lives for any professional reason.
 Typically, global nomads share a unique cultural heritage.

 The International Students and Scholars Office offers support services for Clark's TCK community.
 Every year we have a TCK Student Coordinator who holds regular meetings and social activities with TCKs.
-We also have hosted the first ever TCK Conference at Clark in March 2013 and are in the process of planning our second annual conference on February 22, 2014.
+We also have hosted the first ever TCK Conference at Clark in March 2013 and are in the process of planning our third annual conference on February 21, 2015.

-Please contact Michino for more information regarding the TCK programs at Clark!
+Please contact Farah for more information regarding the TCK programs at Clark!

 Please feel free to contact Santiago!